junxit/us-congress-bills-116/metadata.md

 - 2019-05-16 — Placed on the Union Calendar, Calendar No. 45.
 - 2019-05-16 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-69.
 - 2019-05-16 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-69.
+- 2019-05-21 — Considered under suspension of the rules. (consideration: CR H4045-4048)
+- 2019-05-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2045.
+- 2019-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-21 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2019-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4045-4046)
+- 2019-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4045-4046)
+- 2019-05-21 — The title of the measure was amended.
+Agreed to without objection.